tailor-platform/terraform-provider-tailor/docs/resources/idp.md

 Optional:

 - `allow_self_password_reset` (Boolean) Allow users to reset their own password via a "Forgot Password?" link on the sign-in screen.
+- `allowed_email_domains` (List of String) List of allowed email domains for user authentication (e.g., ["example.com", "corp.example.com"]).
+When set, only users with email addresses from these domains can authenticate.
+An empty list means all domains are allowed (backward compatible).
+When use_non_email_identifier is true, this list must be empty.
 - `password_max_length` (Number) Maximum password length.
 Valid range is 6-4096.
 When 0 (unset), uses default value 4096.
 - `password_min_length` (Number) Minimum password length.
 Valid range is 6-30.
 When 0 (unset), uses default value 6.
 - `password_require_lowercase` (Boolean) Whether to require at least one lowercase letter in the password.
 Defaults to false.